Tell Me How, and I Will Die Trying

 If I were to be completely transparent, I would tell you that having family devotions was the last thing on my mind as I went through my day.
 Surviving, keeping my boys alive and getting to bed that night was my goal for quite a while.

-Then it dawned on me: Having devotions should NOT be my goal, but being devoted to Christ should!!!
+It dawned on me: Having devotions should NOT be my goal, but being devoted to Christ should!!!
 My heart and my thoughts are continually about Him.
 What freedom!
 Having devotions does not necessarily equate to being devoted!
 But once you are walking in devotion to Him, having devotions becomes a way of life — a part of who you are — not just a 30-minute time you can check off and feel good about.

 We can’t just check it off and put Him away as we put our Bibles back on the shelf!
 God is more about my heart (my devotion) toward Him than being able to cross off my duty (my devotions) to Him.
-He longs for relationship and to be part of my life 24/7, not just token moments here and there in something I call “devotions.”
+He longs for a relationship and to be a part of my life 24/7, not just token moments here and there in something I call “devotions.”
 He wants all of me!

-Deuteronomy 6 says,“These commandments that I give you today are to be on your hearts.
+Deuteronomy 6 says, “These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about then when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.”

 Another time, right around Christmas, we were driving around looking at all the nativity scenes.
 In the back of the van, I heard one of the boys ask, “Mom, did Jesus poop?”
 Oh.
 My.
 Gosh.
 It almost felt blasphemous to talk about “poop” and “Jesus” in the same breath.
 (Still feels a little weird typing it!)
 But what a moment!
 I was able to talk about Jesus being fully human and fully God.
 “Yes, son, Jesus pooped!”
 His humanity was revealed in such a way that a 6-year-old boy could relate.